-The Gatineau plant has a total annual treating capacity of approximately 60,000 cubic metres, operates on eight hectares of land and has a water-borne preservative cylinder, three dry kilns, two fixation chambers and a pole peeler.
+The Gatineau plant has a total annual treating capacity of approximately 60,000 cubic metres, operates on eight hectares of land and has a water-borne preservative cylinder, two high efficiency dry kilns, two fixation chambers and a pole peeler.
 The plant is located approximately 30 kilometres east of Gatineau, Québec and specializes in the production of CCA treated utility poles.

-Capital improvements totalled \$2.5 million at the Gatineau facility during the year ended December 31, 2020, primarily for new electrical dry kilns (producing zero greenhouse gas emissions), a stormwater management project and completion of the first phase of drip pad upgrades.
+Capital improvements totalled approximately \$1.3 million at the Gatineau facility during the year ended December 31, 2021, primarily for completing the new electrical kiln project, automation upgrades, a stormwater management project and office upgrades.